appgate/conkolla/examples.md

 ```

 ### Update notes field on all entitlements, using only console
-Note you need to be on the editor page for the necessery JS code (used function etc) to be loaded loaded.
+Note you need to be on the editor page for the necessary JS code (used function etc) to be loaded loaded.

 This code goes as to the above steps, with the difference of doing all the steps programmatically.
 Here the code: